Named the Healthcare Pricing and Reimbursement Firm of the Year by LMG Life Sciences (2013)

 - Representing numerous hospices and home health agencies in connection with ZPIC audits and related overpayment appeals.

-- Advising various private equity sponsors and other companies to build chain healthcare provider organizations, including in pain management, dialysis, vision care, hyperbaric oxygen and wound care, sleep lab, and continence care sectors.
+- Advising various private equity sponsors and other companies to build chain healthcare provider organizations, including in pain management, vision care, hyperbaric oxygen and wound care, sleep lab, and telehealth sectors.

-- Leading attorney teams for various health care providers and private equity sponsors and banks in connection with independent assessment of corporate compliance programs, including home health and hospice providers.
+- Leading attorney teams for various health care providers and private equity sponsors and banks in connection with independent assessment of provider and manufacturer corporate compliance programs and other regulatory issues.

-- Advising a number of retail, specialty, and institutional pharmacies to resolve state and federal investigations and self-disclosures involving employment of excluded persons.
+- Advising a number of retail, specialty, and institutional pharmacies to resolve state and federal investigations and self-disclosures involving billing matters and employment of excluded persons.

 - Defending various health care providers, including hospitals, hospices, and large physician practices, in connection with False Claims Act investigations brought by U.S. Department of Justice, State Attorneys General, and OIG authorities.
 These matters include allegations of Stark Law, Anti-Kickback Law, and upcoding and other misconduct.